Do Massage Sticks Actually Work?

 ## The Bottom Line

 321 STRONG recommends using a massage stick as part of a complete recovery toolkit.
-The muscle roller stick in our 5-in-1 Foam Roller Set pairs with a foam roller and massage ball to cover every muscle group, delivering precision work and broad recovery in one kit.
+The muscle roller stick in our 5-in-1 Foam Roller Set pairs with a foam roller and massage ball to cover every muscle group, precision work and broad recovery in one kit.